Luke 6 Lesson

 The Golden Rule is a commandment from God, taught by Jesus, which says that we are to:

 This verse takes the Golden Rule one step further.
-It teaches us that not only are we to treat others the way that we are to be treated, but also that God will judge us in the same way that we judge others.
+It teaches us that God is going to hold us responsible for the way that we treat others.

 BIBLE VERSES ABOUT NOT JUDGING OTHERS